-EBC's emergence as a specialty bank gives clients the trust that they are working with a federally regulated Schedule I Canadian Bank, while maintaining a relationship with a dedicated foreign exchange and international payments team.
-Additionally, being a bank opens the door for correspondent and client relationships not previously available to CXI Canada as a Canadian money service business.
+Exchange Bank of Canada completed its first full year of operations in 2017's fiscal year.
+EBC's emergence as a foreign exchange and international payments specialty bank gives clients the trust that they are working with a federally regulated Schedule I Canadian Bank, while maintaining a relationship with a dedicated foreign exchange and international payments team.